openvinotoolkit/openvino/samples/cpp/ngraph_function_creation_sample/README.md

 This sample demonstrates how to execute an synchronous inference using [nGraph function feature](../../../docs/nGraph_DG/build_function.md) to create a model, which uses weights from LeNet classification model, which is known to work well on digit classification tasks.

 You do not need an XML file to create a model.
-The API of ngraph::Function allows to create a model on the fly from the source code.
+The API of ngraph::Function allows creating a model on the fly from the source code.

 The following Inference Engine C++ API is used in the application: